As an engineer, Mazlan had the opportunity to travel and work abroad. He has traveled to over 30 countries.

-We believed him and were amazed when we saw puddle of water moving uphill.
-This reminded me of my favorite magician, David Copperfield and his creative and fantastic illusions.
+We believed him and were amazed when we saw puddles of water moving uphill.
+This reminded me of my favorite magician, David Copperfield, and his creative and fantastic illusions.

 The driver demonstrated this act on another stretch of road, on our way back to Madinah.

-Unfortunately, I did not take photo of the speedometer nor took video of the ride as I was too engrossed in the occurrence and forgot to "document this experience."
+Unfortunately, I did not take a photo of the speedometer nor took a video of the ride as I was too engrossed in the occurrence and forgot to document the experience.

 Despite being an engineer, I must confess that I was completely taken in by the tour guide's "magnetic forces" explanation.
 The numerous science fiction books and films that I have read and watched may have blurred my mind.